 As with all operations in the ShareGate migration tool and Cloud copy, your data remains secure.

 Users with a global admin account can consent to the Azure ShareGate migration tool app within the migration tool and Cloud copy.
-They will prompt you to consent as soon as you log in to your environment.
+The migration tool will prompt you to consent once you log in to your environment.
 You can change this setting anytime in the permissions settings of the migration tool or directly in your Azure portal.
 When you consent, it allows the migration tool to create and modify Microsoft 365 Groups and Teams on behalf of any SharePoint Online administrator.

 Your admins will not have new access privileges directly in SharePoint.